UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 	$ uftp sync <master> <slave>

-For example, to synchronize a local file with a remote "master" file:
+For example, to synchronize a local file with a remote *master* file:

 .. code:: console

 	$ uftp sync https://localhost:9000/rest/auth/TEST:/master.file local.file

-To synchronize a remote file with a local "master" file:
+To synchronize a remote file with a local *master* file:

 .. code:: console